ines/course-starter-python/docs/index.md

 This project is under active development and there are possibilities of changes.
 If you would like to contribute or point out corrections, please create a new issue addressing your concern, suggestions or contribution.
 [![](https://user-images.githubusercontent.com/13643239/56341448-68fe9380-61b5-11e9-816f-5c71ae71b94f.png)](https://course-starter-python.netlify.com)

+🔆This symbol will be used in this guide for helpful tips/recomendations and suggestions when building your course.
+🛑
+⚠️ Testing emoji
+🚨

 ## What To Expect